 In developing a dual-use system design, it is important to consider height and width clearances of all existing farm equipment likely to be used on the site, as well as potential equipment and vehicle purchases to be made in the future.
 Over the 20-25-year lifespan of a solar array, there may be significant changes in your farm equipment inventory, choice of crops, and production practices.
 Carefully review your current and anticipated needs for cultivation, planting, irrigation, fertilizer and pesticide applications, animal husbandry practices, etc., to be sure the system design is compatible with these activities.

 Shading from solar panels is likely to increase water retention beneath panels.
 This may result in more humid conditions that reduce irrigation needs, but could increase disease risk.
 While humidity may be higher, plants grown directly under panels will be sheltered from precipitation, which may reduce plant access to water.
 Rainwater dripping from solar panels also has the potential to cause soil erosion – consider whether precipitation could be re-directed to irrigation systems or elsewhere.

 Pest and weed management

 Shaded areas under panels can be expected to have increased humidity and altered airflow patterns.
 While shelter might be an asset under hail or heavy rain, these conditions are likely to result in greater risk of disease spread, especially for fungal pathogens.
 Some insect pests seek cool, shady conditions, and may be more active under panels during daylight hours than they would be in an open field.
-Growth of weeds around solar panel mounting structures can be particularly challenging, and may require fine-scale management with hand tools or pesticides, leading to increased time spent in weed management.
+Managing weed growth around solar panel mounting structures can be particularly challenging, and may require fine-scale management with hand tools or pesticides, leading to increased labor costs.

 If you are managing a livestock or poultry operation, keep in mind that animals may prefer to stay in the shade during hot sunny days.
-Use of chain dragging a few times during the grazing season may be necessary to spread accumulated manure under the solar panels.
+Use of chain dragging a few times during the grazing season may be necessary to spread manure which has accumulated under the solar panels.

 Solar panel maintenance

 Dust has the potential to significantly reduce the efficiency and power production of solar panels, especially in dust-prone areas.
 Your solar installer can provide guidance as to whether panel cleaning will be required.
 Thrown rocks from equipment can damage panels.
 For sites incorporating livestock grazing, be sure animals are considered during the system design phase.
 Solar panel mounts are relatively stable structures, but large livestock have the potential to damage or destroy mounts and panels, if the system is not designed with these animals in mind.
-In addition, animals like pigs and goats can interfere with cables and wiring, if mounts are not designed to make these connections inaccessible to livestock.
+In addition, animals like pigs and goats can interfere with cables and wiring; mounts should be designed to make these connections inaccessible to livestock.